SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Method

 \section{Method}

-Given a reference image $I_{c}$ along with a pose sequence $P_{m}=\{p_{0}, \dots, p_{T}\}$, the animation task aims to generate a realistic video that preserves the appearance of the reference character while maintaining strict adherence to the pose sequence.
-We first review the foundational Image-to-Video (I2V) generation model (Sec.~\ref{sec:method-Preliminaries}) and introduce a Na\"ive I2V Baseline to highlight its limitations (Sec.~\ref{sec:method-naiveBaseline}).
-We then present the core technical components of our model, including the Condition-Reconciliation Mechanism (Sec.~\ref{sec:method-cond}) and the Synergistic Pose Modulation Modules (Sec.~\ref{sec:method-posemodules}).
+Given a reference image $I_{c}$ along with a pose sequence $P_{m}=\{p_{0}, \dots, p_{T}\}$, the animation task aims to generate a video that preserves the appearance of the reference while maintaining adherence to the pose sequence.
+As shown in Fig.~\ref{fig:framework}, we first review the Image-to-Video (I2V) generation model (Sec.~\ref{sec:method-Preliminaries}) and introduce a Na\"ive I2V Baseline to highlight its limitations (Sec.~\ref{sec:method-naiveBaseline}).
+We then present the core technical components, including the Condition-Reconciliation Mechanism (Sec.~\ref{sec:method-cond}) and the Synergistic Pose Modulation Modules (Sec.~\ref{sec:method-posemodules}).
 Finally, we describe the Staged Decoupled-Objective Training Pipeline (Sec.~\ref{sec:method-traing}).